kjhealy/nycdogs/README.md

 ## Installation

-`nycdogs` is a data package, bundling several datasets into a convenient format.
-The relatively large size of the data in the package means it is not suitable for hosting on [CRAN](https://cran.r-project.org/), the core R package repository.
+`nycdogs` is a data package.
 Install the package from [GitHub](https://github.com/kjhealy/nycdogs) with:

 ``` r